sagemath/trac_to_gh/Issue 6973.md

 # Issue 6973: SVG or other vector graphics editor

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6973

 Original creator: mpatel